lllrq/COMP90082-AT/README.md

 1. put dicom file path to DICOM_File_Path file;
 2. put truth table path to truth_table_path file;
 3. run auto_validate.py file to run this file.

+ps:
+currently, we cannot catch all exceptions, because these exceptions help us locate the problem, we will finish catching all exceptions before 31th,Oct,2021.

 ## 3. prepare & dependency:
 this python file depend on some package,